 Where Am I Coming From?

-I recently completed all the work required in my PhD program (just waiting on the graduation ceremony!) in the Faculty of Divinity at Cambridge University, specializing in philosophy of religion and philosophical theology.
+I received my PhD from the Faculty of Divinity at Cambridge University, specializing in philosophy of religion and philosophical theology.
 Under the supervision of Janet Martin Soskice (and with the early collaboration of John Hughes), I worked on the theological basis of John Locke’s moral and political theory.
 This historical work was situated within my wider interests in the ongoing ethical debates concerning equality, human rights, the origins of morality, and the role of religion in the public square.
 In 2006, I obtained the MPhil in Theology from Oxford University, writing on the nature of revelation in the Gospel of John.
 In 2011, I completed the MSc in Philosophy and Public Policy at The London School of Economics and Political Science, writing on the philosophical challenge—posed by Peter Singer and the Great Ape Project—to intuitions regarding human dignity and equality, absent some transcendent principle.
 Before my adventures in England, I earned a BA from Freed Hardeman University, and an MA from Harding School of Theology.
 An American originally from Southern California, I am part of the Bible & Ministry faculty at Harding University in Searcy, Arkansas, where, since 2006, I have taught courses in philosophy, ethics, theology and Biblical studies.
 I am a minister within the Christian fellowship known as the Churches of Christ.
 I have partnered in ministry with American churches in Arkansas, Florida, Hawaii, Mississippi, and Tennessee, and with UK churches in Oxford, London, and Cambridge.
 When not teaching or writing for this website, I love spending time with my friends.

 What is the Purpose of this Website?